Ninja Van Philippines (1)

 Long before Instagram launched its shopping features, Filipinos have already turned the well-curated photo and video sharing app into a selling platform.

-Just look at how many items are for sale on your feed: artisan candles, third-wave coffee, gourmet anything, customized leather goods, and even pets!
+Just look at how many items are for sale on your feed: artisan candles, third-wave coffee, gourmet anything, customized leather goods and even pet accessories!

 While the check-out option is not yet available in the country, you can still create a business profile for your brand and put shopping tags on your posts or create your own shop and curate it with products you want to highlight.